maltebernhard/sensorimotor-regularities-integrated-perception-and-action/README.md

 - Covariance
     - Target Pos Estimate is in Robot Frame.
 Covariance Rotates with Robot because it is not transformed in forward model of estimator. --> How to approach this?
 If predict function is called multiple times, won't a direct reassignment of covariance lead to problems?

-- Active Interconnection:
-    - Specify class
-        - one measurement model function or dependent on which state is selected?

 - Estimators:
     - timestep